SSC-ICT-Innovatie/LearningLion/README.md

 ![alt text](https://github.com/SSC-ICT-Innovatie/LearningLion/blob/main/project_docs/images/model%20quantization%20screenshot.png)

-- Download the models you want and place them in the `models/` folder.
+- Download the models you want and place them in the `models/` folder

 ### 3. Input files for your database
-- Choose the files you want to include in your RAG knowledge base and place them in the `data/` folder, the model will use these files to answer questions.
+- Choose the files you want to include in your RAG knowledge base and place them in the `data/` folder, the model will use these files to answer questions

 - Use .pdf, .docx, or .txt files